featurist/coypu/README.md

 #### Scoping within windows

-*NOTE: FindWindow is only supported on SeleniumWebDriver.
-It not implemented in the Watin driver yet*

 To restrict the scope to a browser window (or tab), locate the window by its title or name:

 	var surveyPopup = browser.FindWindow("Customer Survey");